andsfonseca/open-smart-fit/README.md

     * ### IFacility

-    Resources available at the academy.
+    Resources available at the gym.

     ```ts
     interface IFacility {